telicent-oss/smart-caches-core/docs/index.md

 See the [`Sink`](sinks/index.md) documentation for more details.

-## Entities

-An `Entity` is a view over data that is entity-centric.
-An individual event from an `EventSource` may batch up a bunch of data about several entities, e.g. people, places, things, whereas a data processing pipeline may only be concerned with a subset of those entities.
-The `Entity` class provides a minimal representation of an entity, it has a mandatory URI that identifies the entity, then may have a set of namespace prefixes and/or some `EntityData`.

 ## Projectors

 A `Projector` takes in an input and produces zero or more outputs to a provided `Sink`.